 Social workers supervise offenders on community payback orders and prisoners who have been released subject to formal supervision.

-Social workers are required to use accredited risk assessment tools, and in collaboration with other agencies, develop plans for the risk management and supervision of offenders.
+Social workers are required to use accredited risk assessment tools, and develop plans for the risk management and supervision of offenders in collaboration with other agencies.
 Social workers can request that additional requirements or conditions be placed on orders and licences by the courts and the Parole Board.

 These requirements and conditions can range from restrictions relating to accommodation and employment, to instructions to avoid certain locations or victims, or to attend counselling or treatment programmes.
-These requirements and conditions allow social workers to monitor and influence aspects of offenders behaviour, as breaches of requirements or conditions can lead to the court or Parole Board returning the offender to custody.
+These requirements and conditions allow social workers to monitor and influence aspects of offender's behaviour, as breaches of requirements or conditions can lead to the court or Parole Board returning the offender to custody.

-Each local authority in Edinburgh, the Lothians and Scottish Borders has a Sexual and Violent Offender Liaison Officer (SAVLO) or Lead Officer, in the justice social work service, who acts as a single point of contact for information relating to registered sex offenders, and violent offenders managed under MAPPA.
+Each local authority in Edinburgh, the Lothians and Scottish Borders has a Sexual and Violent Offender Liaison Officer (SAVALO) or Lead Officer in the justice social work service who acts as a single point of contact for information relating to registered sex offenders and violent offenders managed under MAPPA.
 They are responsible for chairing risk management case conferences and liaising with other agencies as appropriate.
-Local authority housing SOLOs are responsible for offenders access to housing, which includes accessing temporary accommodation and identification of suitable permanent housing.

-Registered social landlords, as 'duty to co-operate' agencies, work with the local authority housing SOLO to identify positive housing solutions, which contribute to public protection.
+Local authority housing SOLOs are responsible for offenders access to housing.
+This includes accessing temporary accommodation and identification of suitable permanent housing.
+Registered social landlords contribute to public protection.
+As a 'duty to co-operate' agencies, they work with the local authority housing SOLO to identify positive housing solutions.